open-cogsci/sigmund-ai/heymans/static/about.md

 Sigmund is a powerful, privacy-focused AI assistant (or chatbot).
-Sigmund is a web app that provides access to state-of-the-art large language models (LLMs).
+It is a web app that built on state-of-the-art large language models (LLMs).

 [TOC]